 The sound of your subwoofer becomes more clear and more powerful when it is delivering energy.
 If you think that the bass output from this device could be better, there’s no harm in getting a new one!

 This is a very common mistake that you should avoid at all costs.
 The subwoofer will turn on when it senses an overload in your amplifier, which can lead to some serious damage for both components if not fixed immediately!

 When you have an amplifier that’s overloaded, it will send the signal too fast and this can damage your subwoofer.

 SUBPAR CAR AUDIO

 The effect of poor sound quality on a person’s mental state has been widely studied, and all professionals in the car audio field agree that acoustics are essential for every system.

 The problem with standing waves is a major issue in car audio.
 It’s been said that even the best subwoofers cannot overcome this pesky phenomenon and it seems like you’re always fighting an uphill battle to get your voice heard through all those speakers!

 Your car’s acoustics can reduce the quality of your subwoofer and this is something you cannot control because it depends on different factors such as type, size cabin shape, and materials used in construction.

-For more info about the weakness of the subwoofer sound, here is the guide.
+For more info about the weakness of the subwoofer sound.